 ME 325 MODERN CONTROL SYSTEMS

 (Programme Elective-IV)

-L Т Р С
+Pre-requisites L Т Р С

-Pre-requisites 3 - - 3
+rie-requisites 3 - - 3

-Evaluation SEE С IE 40M arks
+Evaluation SEE 60Marks С IE 40M arks

-Course Objectives: The course is taught with the objectives of enabling the student to: 1 Understand the basics of linear and non-linear control systems 2 Learn the concepts of stability in linear and non linear systems 3 Understand the concept of phase plane plots and their importance 4 Learn to apply Lyapunov analysis of linear and non linear systems 5 Understand the basics of optimal control
+Course O Course Objectives: The cours The course is taught with the objectives of enabling the student to: 1 Understand the basics of linear and non-linear control systems 2 Learn the concepts of stability in linear and non linear systems 3 3 Understand the concept of phase plane plots and their importance 4 Learn to apply Lyapunov analysis of linear and non linear systems 5 Understand the basics of optimal control

-On comple etion of this course, the student will be able to do: CO-1 Differentiate between classical and modern control system and their importance in solving real time problems.
+Course O utcomes: On comple etion of this course, the student will be able to do: CO-1 Differentiate between classical and modern control system and their importance in solving real time problems.
 CO-2 Determine controllability and observability conditions for multi-input and multi- output systems.
 CO-3 Understand characteristics of non linear systems and Interpret Phase plane plots for various stability conditions.
 CO-4 Apply the concepts of Liaponov stability conditions for linear and nonlinear systems.
 CO-5 To apply the comprehensive knowledge of optimal theory for Control Systems